kartik-v/yii2-mpdf/README.md

 ### _Extension is under development_

 ### Demo
-You can see detailed [documentation](http://demos.krajee.com/mpdf) or view a [complete demo](http://demos.krajee.com/mpdf-demo) on usage of the extension.
+You can see detailed [documentation](http://demos.krajee.com/mpdf) on usage of the extension.

 ## Installation